NyanoNyan/-EDA-and-Forecasting-on-weekly-petrol-and-diesel-data/README.md

 **Details about the data:**

 - This data is from June 2003 till May 2020.
 When the data was extracted, the latest data was from May 2020.
 - The data was for a weekly road fuel prices on the cost for the unleaded petrol (ULSP) and unleaded diesel (ULSD).
 - Univariate forecasting method was used

-- A 7 day windowed data size was chosen due to the data being weekly.
-Also, a weekly data would seem appropriate to choose to forecast future weeks.
+- 7-day windowed data size was chosen due to the data being weekly.
+Also, weekly data would seem appropriate to choose to forecast future weeks.

-- A bidrectional LSTM was used form this model.
+- A bidirectional LSTM was used for this model.
 L2 and dropout regularization were used to reduce overfitting.
 ### Forecasting without trend removal

 - For this section, I looked took the petrol pump price data over time and used bi-directional LSTM model to fit and predict future values of weekly petrol data in the UK.

-- In this section, I did not implement de-trending to view how the results would fair compared to de-treding the data.
+- In this section, I did not implement de-trending to view how the results would fare compared to detrending the data.
 A univariate approach was used for this, as when additional features such as petrol_duty_rate, petrol_vat_percent_rate, and Year were added, it did not improve the model.
-However, this model, can be adapted to a multivariate time series, by feeding it x columns data and changing the num_x to numbers of features.
+However, this model can be adapted to a multivariate time series, by feeding it x columns data and changing the num_x to numbers of features.

 - Furthermore, 90% (841 values) of the data was used for training and 5% (37 values) was used for testing.